Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals

-For large concentrations $c$, the edge states ($E\approx\pm t_1$) have a very exotic conductivity $\sigma_M$ which strongly increases when $c$ increases, whereas DOS does not change too much.
-Roughly speaking this spectacular behavior can be explained by considering the coupling between the B$_1$-Va monolayer midgap states and the B$_2$-Va monolayer midgap states.
-In monolayer, B-Va midgap states are located on A sublattice around a B vacancy.
-B-Va midgap states of each layer are not coupled to each other.
-But, since each A orbital is coupled to an A orbital of the other layer, a B$_1$-Va midgap state is coupled to a B$_2$-Va midgap state, with a hopping term $\gamma_{B_1-B_2}$.
-For the smallest $d_{B_1-B_2}$ distance between the B$_1$-Va and the B$_2$-Va (typically first neighbor $B_1$-$B_2$) one can estimate that $\gamma_{B_1-B_2} \approx t_1$, and $\gamma_{B_1-B_2}$ decreases when $d_{B_1-B_2}$ increases.
+For large concentrations $c$, the edge states ($E\approx\pm t_1$) have a very exotic conductivity $\sigma_M$ which strongly increases when $c$ increases, whereas the DOS does not change too much.
+Roughly speaking this spectacular behavior can be explained by considering the coupling between the B$_1$-vacancy monolayer midgap states and the B$_2$-vacancy monolayer midgap states.
+In a monolayer, B-vacancy midgap states are located on the A sublattice around a B vacancy.
+B-vacancy midgap states of each layer are not coupled to each other.
+However, since each A orbital is coupled to an A orbital of the other layer, a B$_1$-vacancy midgap state is coupled to a B$_2$-vacancy midgap state, with a hopping term $\gamma_{B_1-B_2}$.
+For the smallest $d_{B_1-B_2}$ distance between the B$_1$-vacancy and the B$_2$-vacancy (typically first neighbor $B_1$-$B_2$) one can estimate that $\gamma_{B_1-B_2} \approx t_1$, and $\gamma_{B_1-B_2}$ decreases when $d_{B_1-B_2}$ increases.
 When $c$ increases, the average $d_{B_1-B_2}$ distance decreases and thus the average $\gamma_{B_1-B_2}$ value increases.
 As a result, by a kind of percolation mechanism between monolayer B-midgap states of the two layers, the conductivity through the BLG increases strongly when $c$ increases. \end{itemize}